 With Open-E iSCSI, you can add storage to your existing network quickly, easily, and most important cost-efficiently.
 Expensive hardware is no longer necessary.
 Take any computer, a new rack server or an old desktop PC and exchange the system drive for the Open-E iSCSI flash module.
-To store data Open-E iSCSI SMB uses IDE (ATA), SATA or SCSI hard drives and hardware RAID controllers.
+To store data Open-E iSCSI SMB uses IDE (ATA), SATA or SCSI hard drives and you can use software RAID units.

-Within a few minutes, you will have up to several hundred gigabytes available on your network without much effort or any downtime.
+Within a few minutes, you will have up to several hundred gigabytes available on your network - without much effort and any downtime.